Import accounts into Apple School Manager using SFTP

-After the connection is made, locate and open the dropbox folder, then drag in your zipped file.
+After the connection is made, locate and open the dropbox folder and drag and drop your zipped file.

 In Apple School Manager, click Continue and wait for the file to upload.

 If your upload contains errors, you can review a log identifying the files and lines that contain errors.
-Correct any errors in the data files, then upload a new zipped file.
-You don’t need to remove the previous file from the Apple SFTP server.
+Correct any errors in the data files and upload a new zipped file.
+You do not need to remove the previous file from the Apple SFTP server.

-After you successfully upload your file, you’ll see what was imported—for example, the number and type of users, the number of classes, and locations.
+After you successfully upload your file, you will see what was imported — for example, the number and type of users, the number of classes, and locations.
 You can also adjust the window to display additional users.

 To review the information, click Review SFTP Data.

-After you’ve reviewed the SFTP data, then click Continue.
+After you have reviewed the SFTP data, then click Continue.